Gustavinho/laravel-views/README.md

 php artisan view:clear
 ```

-## First table view
+# First table view
+This is a basic usage of a table view, you can [read the full table view documentation ](#doc/table-view)

 Once you have installed the package and included the assets you can start to create a basic table view.
 ```bash
 php artisan make:table-view UsersTableView
 ```
-With this artisan command a UsersTableView.php file will be created inside `app/Views` with this content
+With this artisan command a UsersTableView.php file will be created inside `app/Livewire` directory.

+The basic usage needs a data repository (Eloquent query), headers and rows, you can customize the items to be showed, the headers and the data for each row like this example
 ```php
 <?php